 ARCTAS, a NASA field campaign that took place during two separate missions in 2008, explored many details of the Arctic atmosphere.
 Researchers want to learn more about air quality and aerosols in the Arctic, because increasing pollution in the region will likely impact delicate ecosystems and climate.

 Airplanes, satellites, and scientists

 In the control room in Fairbanks, the researchers used a new tool called the NASA Real-Time Mission Monitor (RTMM) to look for places that the diverted DC-8 could collect data as it swung back from Greenland to land in Iqaluit, Canada.
-Scientists at the NASA Global Hydrology Resource Center developed RTMM to provide real-time information and communication tools during field missions.
+Scientists at NASA's Global Hydrology Resource Center (GHRC) developed RTMM to provide real-time information and communication tools during field missions.
 While most of the forty-four spring flights during ARCTAS went smoothly, RTMM proved especially helpful for the flight diverted from Thule.

 Using RTMM, the scientists in Fairbanks looked through pollution models, satellite data, and weather, overlaid on a Google Earth map.
 They quickly located a nearby area that showed high levels of bromine oxide, a chemical that contributes to ozone depletion.
 The team on the ground discussed the options with the team in the air, using a special text-messaging server located in Colorado, and the aircraft’s Internet gateway at NASA Dryden Flight Research Center in California.
 Armed with information and the ability to communicate between ground and air, the team was able to quickly work out a plan to take further measurements.

 “Having that capability was great,” Olson said, “We had the satellite data and the airplane information, and we were able to communicate directly with people on the airplane.
 In the past, they most likely would have just gone straight to the other airport, but we were able to get a little more work done.”